lsrkthelibrarian/git-practice/syllabus.md

 # **LIS606 Syllabus:** Informaiton Literacy & Library Instruction-Spring, 2019
 ## Course Description
+This course is intended to provide students with an overview of the instruction landscape in libraries.
+It will provide an overview of teaching and learning theories, the ACRL's Information Literacy Framework, and strategies for teacher instruction.
+Students will develop their own teaching statements and philosophies and practice instruction through individual and group assignments.
 ## Course Objectives
 ## Learning Outcomes
 ## Instructor Information: